matthieumeo/cookiecutter-pyxu/README.md

 ## Develop new features

-The cookiecutter offers a predefined hierarchy of classes and functions to aid novice Pycsou developers in creating novel features.
-At this point, the developer can create new functionalities following the [pycsou_dev_notes] and structure predefined by the cookiecutter.
+The cookiecutter offers a predefined hierarchy of classes and functions to aid novice Pyxu developers in creating novel features.
+At this point, the developer can create new functionalities following the [pyxu_dev_notes] and structure predefined by the cookiecutter.

 ## Continuous Integration

-This Pycsou-plugin generator repository provides you with already-parametrized continuous integration tools.
+This Pyxu-plugin generator repository provides you with already-parametrized continuous integration tools.

 ### Pre-commit

 This template includes a default yaml configuration for [pre-commit](https://pre-commit.com/).
-Among other things, it includes checks for best practices in Pycsou plugins.
+Among other things, it includes checks for best practices in Pyxu plugins.
 You may edit the config at `.pre-commit-config.yaml`

 To use it run: